sdispater/pendulum/docs/index.rst

 Comparison
 ==========

-Simple comparison is offered up via the following functions or the basic operators.
+Simple comparison is offered up via the basic operators.
 Remember that the comparison is done in the UTC timezone so things aren't always as they seem.

 .. code-block:: python